CA Foundation Exam Pattern, Paper structure – Nov 2020 exam

 - Government Policies for Business Growth

-Policies creating conducive business environment such as Liberalization, Privatization, Foreign Direct Investment.
+Policies creating a conducive business environment such as Liberalization, Privatization, Foreign Direct Investment.

 - Organizations facilitating Business